markozecevic/BioC19proposal/README.md

 ## Workshop Participation

 Participants will be guided through an R Markdown document.
 Rabix Composer (CWL editor) will be used, but creating CWL descriptions is also possible from within R and will be demonstrated.
-Participants are encouraged to try and create a wrapper for a script of their own.
+Participants are encouraged to try and create a wrapper for a script on their own.

 ## _R_ / _Bioconductor_ packages used